 Herbal baths can relax the body, stimulate blood flow, calm the emotions, moisturize the skin, aid digestion, and heal various other complaints.
-Infusions (strong tea), essential oils, and herbal bath salts are the best way to get the benefits of herbal plants into the bath waters so that your skin can absorb the healing properties.
+Infusions (strong teas), essential oils, and herbal bath salts are the best way to get the benefits of herbal plants into the bath waters so that your skin can absorb the healing properties.

 Relaxing baths are a great sleep aid.
 For a sedative effect in the bath, use valerian, lemon balm, marjoram essential oil, lavender essential oil, hop, passion flower, sweet Melissa, sandalwood essential oil, or bergamot essential oil.
 Chamomile essential oil is also good for relaxing tired, achy muscles.

-Rosemary essential oil, peppermint, lemon, and mandarin essential oils are good additions for a stimulating bath.
+Rosemary essential oil, peppermint essential oil, and mandarin essential oil are good additions for a stimulating bath.
 Invigorating baths improve the circulation and aid digestion.
 Try using a herbal salt scrub for smoothing skin.
 If using essential oils, use only a few drops to avoid irritation and burning sensations.

 Powdered milk may be added to the bath as a moisturizer.
 Add two tablespoons of olive oil and a few drops of rose essential oil or jasmine essential oil, too.
 Any fine vegetable or nut oil may be used in the bath.
 Almond oil, avocado oil, sunflower oil, safflower oil, walnut oil, and grapeseed oil are all excellent additions for moisturizing the skin.

 Just tie up a good portion of oatmeal in a clean handkerchief or thin cloth.
 Gentle rubbing will get rid of dead skin especially on the elbows, thighs, and hips.
 Exfoliation is a great way to get a younger looking complexion.

 To stimulate healthy skin regeneration, add a few drops of sage essential oil, parsley essential oil, sandalwood essential oil, or thyme essential oil (along with vegetable oil) to a warm bath.
 These herbs have antioxidant properties that help heal and repair the skin.